Using Unix pipes with Go

 🔩 Pipes

-Data from one program gets sent on the ‘stdout’ and back into the ‘stdin’ from the next program.
+Data from one program gets sent on the ‘stdout’ and back into the ‘stdin’ for the next program.

 You might have already used this unknowingly while pretty-printing a cURL response: